 In seeking to serve its members in a variety of ways, PEGO:

 - Coordinates social events to provide opportunities to interact with graduate students

 - Hosts professional development workshops ranging on a variety of topics

-- Contributing to the mission of the Graduate School of Education by volunteering for various projects such as: revamping the student computer pods; establishing a curriculum library; renovating the KDP and PEGO office, and coordinating on other various projects of interest
+- Contributes to the mission of the Graduate School of Education by volunteering for various projects such as revamping the student computer pods, establishing a curriculum library, renovating the KDP and PEGO office, and coordinating on other various projects of interest

 PEGO Doctoral Brown Bag Series